Berlin Brandenburger Tor station: Overview

 The station opened on 27 July 1936 in the course of the building of the Nord-Süd Bahn tunnel.
 Train service discontinued on 21 April 1945 and could not be resumed until 2 December 1946 as the tunnel was flooded.
 The station was again closed with the construction of the Berlin Wall on 13 August 1961 and for decades became one of Berlin's ghost stations, as while both terminals of the Nord-Süd railway line were located in West Berlin, the station itself was located in the East.
-Unter den Linden later reopened on 1 September 1990, following the German reunification.
+Unter den Linden later reopened on 1 September 1990, one month before the German reunification.

 On completion of the new U55 line of the Berlin U-Bahn from Berlin Hauptbahnhof, the U-bahn station started operations as its temporary southern terminus and as an interchange with the Nord Süd S-Bahn lines.
 Both the U-Bahn and the S-Bahn station were renamed Brandenburger Tor in 2009 to distinguish them from Unter den Linden U-Bahn station at the junction of Unter den Linden with the Friedrichstraße.
 The U5 line through the station to the east opened on 4 December 2020.